themains/reg_breach/README.md

 ### Have I Been Pwned?
 Yes.
 Evidence from Florida Voter Registration Data

 We query [HIBP](https://haveibeenpwned.com/) with emails from the [Florida voter registration database](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UBIG3F) to estimate how often people's data has been breached.
 83.9% of people have had their data breached at least once.
-The mean number of breaches per email is 6.2 and the median is 5.
-The average number of serious breaches, e.g., breaches where sensitive data like audio recordings, drug habits, photos, etc., associated with an email is 3.6; the median is 3.
+The mean number of breaches per email is 6.2, and the median is 5.
+The average number of serious breaches, e.g., breaches where sensitive data like audio recordings, drug habits, photos, etc., associated with an email, is 3.6; the median is 3.
 Given that data from only a small sliver of breaches are public and given that these breaches are related to one email (people often have multiple addresses), the total number is likely much higher.

 |       |   total_breaches |   serious_breaches |   non_fab_breaches |